junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 They are sitting by the sheriff's desk now, pulling the two chairs close, their knees touching.
 Dean's fingers absent-mindedly fumble with the sheriff's pin on the desk.

-"But somehow also a simple one."
+"But also a simple one."
 He says, remembering the vast landscape in front of him, infinite.
 The edge of the ocean can't be seen from there.
 On the horseback, on this land, he is free.

 "The life in the ranch is also simple."
 Cas says.
 "Quiet.
 Too quiet you might find it boring.
 That's probably why old Ludlow's second son has to go into the woods looking for bears to fight."